 Things to look out for before you reorganize your company

-- Is the business model being used as the main reason it failed?
-The reorganization team can look at how the company had been conducting business.
+- Is the business model being used the main reason the business is failing?
+The reorganization team can look at how the company has been conducting business.
 If most of the sales were coming from one area of focus, they might recommend casting the net wider.
 This is part of the restructuring plan that can lead the company into new areas and adopting a new business model.

 - Would the company shareholders achieve more if the company was liquidated rather than extending its life?
 Rather than waiting until the value of the company is too low, our attorneys might float an idea of immediate liquidation to shield the owners and shareholders from losing the value of their work.
-This is done by calculating the amount the company owes and how much workers would be paid and then figuring the balance.
+This calculation takes into account the amount the company owes and how much workers would be paid.

 - Is there an option for merger and acquisition?
-Some business organizations move into mergers to expand its reach and use the strength of numbers to attack the market?
+Some business organizations move into mergers to expand their reach and change how they attack the market.